Frontier Group Holdings Inc. (ULCC)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Frontier Group Holdings Inc. (ULCC)

-At the time of writing, stock’s 50-day Moving Average is $8.84, while its 200-day Moving Average is $10.92.
-However, in the short run, Frontier Group Holdings Inc.’s stock first resistance to watch stands at $9.52.
-Second resistance stands at $9.72.
-The third major resistance level sits at $10.01.
-If the price goes on to break the first support level at $9.02, it is likely to go to the next support level at $8.73.
-Assuming the price breaks the second support level, the third support level stands at $8.53.
+At the time of writing, stock’s 50-day Moving Average is $8.85, while its 200-day Moving Average is $10.85.
+Nevertheless, the first resistance level for the watch stands at $9.62 in the near term.
+At $9.84, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $9.95.
+If the price goes on to break the first support level at $9.29, it is likely to go to the next support level at $9.18.
+Assuming the price breaks the second support level, the third support level stands at $8.96.

 Frontier Group Holdings Inc. (NASDAQ: ULCC) Key Stats